 They tend to be more expensive than interior doors because their cores are insulated.
 Interior doors are usually hollow, since they do not need to insulate a home or room.

 Differences in materials and properties.
 Interior doors are designed to open and close off rooms within your home.
-They tend to be made of a single material, like fibreboard or wood, because of this.
+Because of this, they tend to be made of a single material, like fibreboard or wood, because of this.
 Exterior doors are often made of many different materials for durability, such as steel frames and wooden panels.

 Interior doors, on the other hand, will have designs on both sides, as both sides will face rooms and hallways.
-Interior doors tend to be smaller than exterior doors as well, with interior doors often measuring around 30 inches wide and exterior doors measuring 36 inches or more in width.
+They tend to be smaller than exterior doors as well, often measuring around 30 inches wide and exterior doors measuring 36 inches or more in width.

 What to Look for in Interior Doors